huan/mailbox/README.md

 ## Quick Start

 1. `import * as Mailbox from 'mailbox'`
-1. Add `Mailbox.actions.idle('child-id')('data')` to the `entry` of state of your machine which it accepting new messages, to let the Mailbox continue sending new messages from other actors.
+1. Add `Mailbox.actions.idle('child-id')` to the `entry` of state of your machine which it accepting new messages, to let the Mailbox continue sending new messages from other actors.
 1. Use `Mailbox.actions.reply('YOUR_EVENT')` to reply event messages to other actors.
 1. Use `const mailbox = Mailbox.from(yourMachine)` to wrap your actor with mailbox address.
 The mailbox address is a parent XState machine which will invok your machine as child and add message queue to the child machine.